cirruslabs/cirrus-ci-docs/docs/guide/linux.md

 }
 ```

-If you don't see `auth` for your registry it means your Docker installation is using a credentials store.
+If you don't see `auth` for your registry, it means your Docker installation is using a credentials store.
 In this case
-you can manually auth, it's simply a Base64 encoded string of your username and your PAT ([Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)):
+you can manually auth using a Base64 encoded string of your username and your PAT ([Personal Access Token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)).
+Here's how to generate that:

 ```bash
 echo $USERNAME:$PAT | base64